 *this post contains affiliate links, read my disclosure here.*

 A few years ago, Disney came out with an adorable movie called Ratatouille.
 Everyone in the food industry loves it because it is a cute representation of what we do every day (sadly, we don’t have rats helping us with our daily prep lists… health code).
 Remy was the cutest little sous chef and confidence booster to Alfredo.
 But did you know that Ratatouille is the name of an actual traditional French dish?!
 And it’s perfect for summer?!
-Oui!
-C’est incredible, non?!
-(3 years worth of French class for ya!)
+I’m taking this traditional French ratatouille and giving it my own twist!

 - It uses vegetables that are found plentifully during summer!

 - It can be eaten cold as a dip!

 - This isn’t a heavy dish whatsoever!

 Confit byaldi is a Modern French interpretation of Ratatouille in which the ratatouille ingredients are sliced thin, layered, and then baked.

 Now what makes this recipe so amazing, and I didn’t know this at the beginning of my research, is that Thomas Keller perfected this dish.
 I told you, Thomas Keller is my food spirit animal (check out this post for another Thomas Keller inspired dish).
 Once I saw that he was the mastermind behind this plating of a traditional ratatouille, I knew that I had to create my baked ratatouille recipe with elements of Thomas Keller in there.

 To create the thin slices that you’ll need with the ratatouille ingredients, you’ll need either a mandoline or a food processor with a slicing attachment.
 If you’re super confident in your knife skills, you could free hand it.
 One of the important things to remember is that each slice needs to be the same thickness in order for the whole dish to cook correctly.